bonjourannie/sewing-rails-portfolio-project/README.md

 When browsing categories, you can sort by name or most popular.
 Users can also view the number of projects for each category, and view all recipes that fall under that category.

 For materials, users can see how many projects use that material from the index page.
-Click the material to see all projects that contain the ingredient.
+Click the material to see all projects that contain the material.

 To run on local system using web browser, fork and clone the repository, run bundle install, rails db:migrate, rails db:seed